 Prior to rejoining the firm, Chad was in-house counsel for Blue Cross Blue Shield of North Carolina where he managed a wide variety of legal issues, including supporting the Network Management and Provider Credentialing teams.
 His work included regulatory compliance, provider, intermediary, and vendor contracting, dispute avoidance and resolution, and counseling on strategic initiatives such as new product and programs development.

 Chad was recognized in 2019, 2020 and 2021 by The Best Lawyers in America® for Commercial Litigation and again in 2022 for Health Care Law and Commercial Litigation.
 He was listed in the 2022 edition of Chambers USA: America’s Leading Lawyers for Business for General Commercial Litigation.
 Chad was named a "Legal Elite" in 2020 by Business North Carolina magazine.
 Chad was recognized as a North Carolina "Super Lawyer" in 2014, 2015 and 2016 and a North Carolina "Rising Star" in 2013 and the three years immediately preceding for Business Litigation by Super Lawyers magazine.
 He was named an Emerging Legal Leader by North Carolina Lawyers Weekly in 2011.
 Chad was also recognized as a Triad "Mover & Shaker" by Business Leader magazine in 2011 and as one of Triad Business Journal's "40 Leaders Under Forty" in 2010.
 He is peer rated by Martindale Hubbell as AV® Preeminent™, the highest rating in ethical standards and legal ability.*

 Representative Health Care matters:

-Represents Blue Cross and Blue Shield of North Carolina in the North Carolina Business Court in a putative class action brought by chiropractors against Blue Cross NC and other health care payors alleging antitrust, unfair and deceptive trade practice, breach of fiduciary duty, and declaratory judgment claims arising out of the payors’ relationship with an intermediary managing their chiropractic provider networks.
-Obtained Rule 12(b)(6) dismissal; matter is now on appeal.
+Represented Blue Cross and Blue Shield of North Carolina in the North Carolina Business Court in a putative class action brought by chiropractors against Blue Cross NC and other health care payors alleging antitrust, unfair and deceptive trade practice, breach of fiduciary duty, and declaratory judgment claims arising out of payors’ relationship with an intermediary managing their chiropractic provider networks.
+Obtained Rule 12(b)(6) dismissal; matter affirmed on appeal.
 Sykes d/b/a Advanced Chiropractic and Health Center, et al. v.
 Blue Cross and Blue Shield of North Carolina, et al., Case No. 15-CVS-3136 (Forsyth Cty.
 Superior Ct. / N.C.
 Bus.
 Ct.).